 Cherry Creek meanders through woodlands and pastures, carving a path through a rural landscape before emptying into the Delaware River.
-Along the way, the creek hugs the Kittatinny Ridge, a globally important flyway for birds of prey, including bald eagles and broad-wing hawks.
+Along the way, the creek hugs the Kittatinny Ridge, a globally important flyway for birds of prey, including bald eagles and broad-winged hawks.
 During autumn, visitors hike the Appalachian Trail to Wolf Rocks or another scenic vista to witness the raptors and numerous neo-tropical migratory birds during their annual migration.
-Cherry Valley is home to 85 rare species, including the federally threatened bog turtle, and federally endangered northeastern bulrush and dwarf wedge mussel.
+Cherry Valley is home to 85 rare species and habitats, including the federally listed bog turtle, northeastern bulrush and dwarf wedge mussel.

 The Nature Conservancy has worked for decades to protect Cherry Valley’s clean water and critical natural resources.
 A large part of this work has focused on efforts to establish a national wildlife refuge at Cherry Valley.
 With a consortium of local organizations and landowners organized by the Friends of Cherry Valley, the Conservancy succeeded in helping this vision become a reality in late 2008, when the U.S. Fish and Wildlife Service approved the refuge — establishing a boundary that encompasses 20,466 acres in Monroe and Northampton counties in the Pocono Mountains.
 Within this boundary, the Service may now acquire, from willing sellers, lands to be included in the National Wildlife Refuge System.

 According to the refuge plan, the Service may purchase the lands outright or may enter into conservation easements, which protect the land from future development but allow the owners to continue to use the land.
-The first protection project within the refuge boundaries could be approved as early as 2010, as property owners are showing strong interest and federal dollars may become available soon: The U.S. Congress is considering a $1 million appropriation from the Land and Water Conservation Fund to acquire land for the refuge, and there appear to be willing sellers — by late 2009 more than 100 of the 750 landowners in Cherry Valley expressed interest in participating.
+Property owners are showing strong interest and federal dollars have become available from the Land and Water Conservation Fund to acquire land for the refuge.

-Residential development and non-native, invasive plants, including purple loosestrife and phragmites.
+Residential development and non-native, invasive plants, including purple loosestrife, phragmites and Japanese knotweed.

-Friends of Cherry Valley, Monroe County Conservation District, Monroe County Agricultural Land Preservation Board, Pocono Heritage Land Trust, United States Fish and Wildlife Service, Pennsylvania Fish and Boat Commission, Brodhead Watershed Association, local municipalities.
+Friends of Cherry Valley, Monroe County, Pocono Heritage Land Trust, United States Fish and Wildlife Service, Pennsylvania Fish and Boat Commission, Brodhead Watershed Association, the Commonwealth of Pennsylvania, and local municipalities.

 The Nature Conservancy